-13a.38 There will be occasions when MAPPA meetings will need to consider and manage exceptionally sensitive information, e.g. in cases of terrorist offenders, high-profile offenders and offenders or victims under the management of the United Kingdom Protected Persons Scheme (UKPPS).
-Advice on managing these cases should be sought from Al.Reid@noms.gsi.gov.uk.
+13a.45 There will be occasions when MAPPA meetings will need to consider and manage exceptionally sensitive information, e.g., in cases of terrorist offenders, high-profile offenders and offenders or victims under the management of the United Kingdom Protected Persons Service (UKPPS).
+Advice on managing these cases should be sought from NSDPS.GeneralEnquiries@justice.gov.uk.

-13a.39 The MAPPA meeting Chair will need to ensure safe and secure management of any such information from and between partners.
+13a.46 The MAPPA Meeting Chair will need to ensure safe and secure management of any such information between partners.
 Consideration will need to be given to:

-- Vetting levels of the MAPPA meeting Chair and partners for sharing and receiving information; - The need for a pre-meeting, led by the MAPPA meeting chair, to discuss the nature of the information and agree whether and how it should be shared in the full meeting, if needs be by way of an agreed form of words; - The need to restrict membership of a MAPPA meeting to facilitate the secure management of sensitive information, while still ensuring effective risk management; - The recording of minutes, decisions and actions, and how those will be shared.
+- Vetting levels of the MAPPA Meeting Chair and partners for sharing and receiving information; - The need for a pre-meeting, led by the MAPPA Meeting Chair, to discuss the nature of the information and agree whether and how it should be shared in the full meeting; - The need to restrict membership of a MAPPA meeting to facilitate the secure management of sensitive information, while still ensuring effective risk management; - The recording of minutes, decisions and actions, and how those will be shared.

-13.a40 ViSOR records for these offenders should be Restricted Access
+13a.47 ViSOR records for these offenders should be Restricted Access.

-13a.41 Where there is a decision to conduct the meeting outside of standard arrangements, an explanation should be provided and reasons recorded within the minutes of the meeting.
+13a.48 Where there is a decision to conduct the meeting outside of standard arrangements, an explanation should be provided, and reasons recorded within the minutes of the meeting.